 This policy clarifies the organisation's approach to on-call working, explaining the rights and responsibilities of employees who are on call.

-This policy covers the Company's position on time off or change of work patterns for attending or watching sporting or special events, including the application procedure.
+This policy covers the Organisation's position on time off or change of work patterns for attending or watching special events such as the King's coronation.

 This policy states that employees wishing to temporarily reduce their working hours should request this in writing, and that the Company will endeavour to accommodate such requests where practicable.